github/docs/content/admin/github-actions/enabling-github-actions-for-github-enterprise-server/quickstart-for-configuring-your-minio-storage-bucket-for-github-actions.md

 ---
-title: Quickstart for configuring your MinIO storage bucket for GitHub Packages
+title: Quickstart for configuring your MinIO storage bucket for GitHub Actions
-intro: 'Configure your custom MinIO storage bucket for use with {% data variables.product.prodname_registry %}.'
+intro: 'Configure your custom MinIO storage bucket for use with {% data variables.product.prodname_actions %}.'
 versions:
   ghes: '*'
 type: quick_start
 topics:
-  - Packages
+  - Actions
   - Enterprise
+  - Infrastructure
   - Storage
 shortTitle: Quickstart for MinIO
 ---

-{% data reusables.package_registry.packages-ghes-release-stage %}

-Before you can enable and configure {% data variables.product.prodname_registry %} on {% data variables.product.product_location_enterprise %}, you need to prepare your third-party storage solution.
+Before you can enable and configure {% data variables.product.prodname_actions %} on {% data variables.product.product_location_enterprise %}, you need to prepare your third-party storage solution.

-MinIO offers object storage with support for the S3 API and {% data variables.product.prodname_registry %} on your enterprise.
+MinIO offers object storage with support for the S3 API and {% data variables.product.prodname_actions %} on your enterprise.

-This quickstart shows you how to set up MinIO using Docker for use with {% data variables.product.prodname_registry %} but you have other options for managing MinIO besides Docker.
+This quickstart shows you how to set up MinIO using Docker for use with {% data variables.product.prodname_actions %} but you have other options for managing MinIO besides Docker.
 For more information about MinIO, see the official [MinIO docs](https://docs.min.io/).

 ## 1. Choose a MinIO mode for your needs